to fight climate change, regenerate biodiversity and save our home planet.

-A globally networked climate solutions system will be in a position to apply awareness building, advocacy, and technical solutions by acting locally on global scale.
+A globally networked climate solutions system is in a position to apply awareness building, advocacy, and technical solutions by acting locally on global scale.

-The global climate solutions network can push and replicate existing, and emerging solutions that are currently applied by innovative businesses, and in pioneer areas countries, to other regions, on global scale.
+The global climate solutions network will push and replicate emerging and existing solutions that are already now being applied by innovative businesses and governments, transitioning technical solutions from the current pioneers to other countries and regions, on global scale.

 A multitude of largely available technical solutions is ready to be applied.